tiffanyfrance/CAPP30239_FA22/week_01/README.md

 # Week 1 Overview

-Welcome to Data Visualization for Public Policy!
+Welcome to Data Visualization for Policy Analysis!

 Before starting the assignments here, make sure you have
 <a href="https://github.com/tiffanyfrance/CAPP30239_FA22#setting-up-environment">